courtiol/coronaR/README.md

 There are many limitation that directly stem from the data.
 For example:

-  - some countries (seem to underreport death by COVID19.
+  - some countries (seem to under-report death by COVID19.
 This is because for many deaths occurying outside hospitals the exact cause of death is not known.
 (We will be able to look at that when overall death rates will be known.)